duartegroup/autodE/doc/config.rst

 =============

 Configuration is handled with :code:`ade.Config` and can be modified for full customization of the calculations.
-By default, high level optimisations are performed at PBE0-D3BJ/def2-SVP and single points at PBE0-D3BJ/def2-TZVP.
+By default, high-level optimisations are performed at PBE0-D3BJ/def2-SVP and single points at PBE0-D3BJ/def2-TZVP.
 To edit the default configuration permanently edit the config file, the location of which can be accessed with: